This post may contain affiliate links. Please read my disclosure.

 - fine mesh strainer (super helpful for rinsing quinoa and more)

-- colander/strainer (I like collapsable for easier storage)
+- colander/strainer (you can get collapsable for easier storage)

 - kitchen scale